wenchitseng/Credit-Risk-Detection/README.md

 # Data Transformation and Resampling
 - I split data into 80% training (26,064) and 20% testing (6,517).
-- Due to the high imbalance of default class, I used SMOTE to resample data in the training set to avoid bias toward the majority class.
+- Due to the high imbalance of class, I used SMOTE to resample data in the training set to avoid bias toward the majority class.
 <img width="700" alt="image" src="https://github.com/wenchitseng/loan_default_detection/assets/145182368/eaabe6d6-de18-45c8-8684-613fe06df78e">

 # Trained Benchmark Models with Preprocessing